Before you continue

 • Remember, untreated diabetic ketoacidosis can be fatal.

-• You are vomiting and unable to tolerate food or liquid.
+• You are vomiting and are unable to tolerate food or drink.

 • Your blood sugar level is higher than your target range despite adhering to proper diet and medication use.